 Since Coinomi is an HD wallet, all you need as a backup is your Recovery Phrase.
 That simple list of words backs up all transaction histories and balances for all coins.
 You can review it by going to "... / Settings / Show recovery phrase".
 Below is an example of recovery phrase, and the order in which the words must be used.

-Note all the warning messages and requirement to say you stored the phrase in a safe place.
+All 24 words must be written down in this exact order.
 It's essential that users keep a proper backup of their phrases and never share it with anyone.
 This can never be emphasized enough.

 If you ever lose or change phones, simply reinstall Coinomi and choose the option "restore a wallet" and input all words in order.
 Make sure all characters are typed in lowercase and that there is a single space between each word.
 Type the first 3 or 4 letters of each word and select the suggestion that pops up to avoid misspellings.